semgrep/semgrep/README.md

   </a>
 </p>

-Semgrep is a simple and highly customizable [command-line](#installation) and [online](https://semgrep.live/) tool for static code and variant analysis.
-Find bugs and anti-patterns in your codebase using pre-built or custom checks, across many languages.
+Semgrep is a simple and flexible [command-line](#installation) and [online](https://semgrep.live/) tool for static analysis.
+Use pre-built or custom rules to enforce code and security standards in your codebase.

-Semgrep combines the convenience and rapid iteration speed of `grep`, but is "code-aware"; you can easily match function calls, class or method definitions, and more with simple patterns.
-See [Installation](#installation) and [Usage](#usage) to get started.
+Semgrep combines the convenient and iterative style of `grep` with the powerful features of an Abstract Syntax Tree (AST) matcher.
+Easily find function calls, class or method definitions, and more without having to understand ASTs or wrestle with regexes.

+Visit [Installation](#installation) and [Usage](#usage) to get started.

 ## Installation
 > Want to skip installation?
 You can run Semgrep online via [semgrep.live](https://semgrep.live/).